-Mock Orange Juice (aka “Carolene”) was a recipe used during rationing in World War Two.
+Mock orange juice (aka “Carolene”) was a recipe used during rationing in the U.K. in World War Two.
 It produces a liquid whose taste is reminiscent of orange juice.

-Mixed with carrot juice, during the War it made for a slightly sweet, slightly tangy, slightly orangey tasting drink.
+Mixed with carrot juice, it made for a slightly sweet, slightly tangy, slightly orangey tasting drink.

 The liquid can be used in recipes calling for orange juice.